What is Product Ops?

 In today’s highly competitive business environment, where the barriers to entry in almost every industry have fallen substantially in recent years, a product team can no longer afford to develop products without well-thought-out systems and best practices established.

 Creating those systems and processes is only the first step to building a company culture of product excellence.
 Because product managers have so many responsibilities, they often cannot devote enough time to making sure the cross-functional team is working according to the company’s processes and best practices.
-This is where the product ops teams comes in.
+This is where the product ops teams come in.

 With a product ops team (or even one motivated product ops individual!), the organization will have a resource that continuously works to apply operational discipline to the entire cross-functional team.
 In other words, product ops helps clear a path to ensure the rest of the team—product managers, developers, project managers, product managers, customer support, sales—are able to perform under the best possible circumstances.
 That’s why this is a must-have position.